eloylp/go-serve/README.md

 ### The status endpoint

 The most probably use of this server to place it behind a reverse proxy.
 In order to facilitate the readiness of the service a status endpoint under `/status` is provided.
-Heres an example of the information  provided:
+Here is an example of the information provided:

 ```json
 {